 Generalists are good at everything.
 Specialists are exceptional in their selected form of diving.

 The advantages of training with a world-class specialist are obvious.
 The drawbacks are that you’ll often have to travel to them and your student-instructor time will consequently be limited.
 Also, depending on your psychology, it can be either a pro or a con to have exposure to multiple…. and sometimes contradictory…. philosophical approaches to technical diving.
-Some divers benefit from consistency, others prefer to be subjected to different views and then decide their own philosophy.
+Some divers benefit from consistency, while others prefer to be subjected to different views and then decide on their own philosophy.

-He is currently writing a series of books to be published on advanced diving topics.
-Prior to becoming a professional technical diving educator in 2006, Andy was a commissioned officer in the Royal Air Force and has served in Iraq, Afghanistan, Belize and Cyprus.
+Prior to becoming a professional technical diving educator in 2006, Andy was a commissioned officer in the Royal Air Force and has served in Iraq, Afghanistan, Belize, and Cyprus.

 In 2023, Andy was named in the “Who’s Who of Sidemount” list by GUE InDepth Magazine.